 As I mentioned, your view should be time in the market, rather than timing the market.

 Even missing out on 5 ‘best days’, could nearly chop your investment in half.

 Market timing is a pure gamble, summed up beautifully by Matt Hall in his book, Odds On…

 “Most investors try to pick the right investments and time the market’s moves, but their chances of winning are as slim as their chance of beating the house when they walk into a casino.
 The deck is stacked against them.”

 No one knows what the markets will do, which means market timing doesn’t work.

-Remember, Warren Buffett made 99% of his fortune at 52.
+Remember, Warren Buffett made 99% of his fortune after turning 52.